lukebauer14/BDM_F25/README.md

 # OPIM 5641
 This is my file to explore different topics in OPIM 5641 with Dr. Dave and students.
-Is this talking to eachother.